-In our OC Sports Performance classes we have worked with high school sprinters on and off for multiple years before having one to commit to allowing us to train him throughout his senior season.
+In our OC Sports Performance program we have worked with high school sprinters on and off for multiple years before having one to commit to allowing us to train him throughout his senior season.
 Brayden Durfee’s results and his training are detailed below.
 Brayden attends Boise State University and is on their track team – congratulations Brayden!

 The Conjugate System is the system.

-The Conjugate System was learned from reading multiple books on the system(listed at the end of the article), visiting Westside Barbell in Columbus, Ohio and a week-long visit to The Sweatt Shopp in Blue Ash, Ohio.
-Both of these gyms work with athletes in all sports, including sprinters and other explosive athletes(football, track, volleyball, baseball among others).
+The Conjugate System was learned from reading multiple books on the system(listed at the end of the article).
+Also from visiting Westside Barbell in Columbus, Ohio and a week-long visit to The Sweatt Shopp in Blue Ash, Ohio.
+Both of these gyms work with athletes in all sports.
+Including sprinters and other explosive athletes(football, track, volleyball, baseball among others).
 Thank you to both of these gyms for the help along the way in learning this training system.

-Training was organized to have two “Max Effort” days each week and two “Dynamic Effort” days:
+Training is organized to have two “Max Effort” days each week.
+Along with two “Dynamic Effort” days:

 Brayden completed these “Max Effort Days” on Monday and Friday.
 Monday was max effort lower body.
 Friday was max effort upper body.
 The work Brayden did on Tuesday and Thursday was for the Dynamic effort.
 Wednesday was a restoration/recovery day.
 Furthermore Wednesday was opportunity to work on sport specific time areas in which a sprinter competes.
 For example: a top 100m time in high school is 10-11 seconds so we used efforts inside of that time frame to develop sport specific training.

 On Monday: which is max effort lower body day.